The book is somewhat iconic in the industry, so it might be worthy for some readers to skip right to Zero to One summary section.

 Following a model of competition, companies become indistinguishable from one another.
 They become enslaved by the market and its rules.
 They forced to do whatever market dictates and spend all their resources to struggle against each other.

 The environment of high competition eventually decreases income for a company as an increase in offer gradually reduces its price.

-So you need to aim for monopoly?
+So do you need to aim for a monopoly?

 Why economists hate monopoly and love competition?

 Peter Thiel sees competition as an inert, delusional concept of mass ideology that distorts our perception.
 In reality, only those who are unique can be successful.